pariekshit/clinic/readme.md

-# Spring PetClinic Sample Application
+# Spring PetClinic Sample Application git

 ## Understanding the Spring Petclinic application with a diagrams.